 Nurse Practitioners commonly study the following subjects which may help them prepare for advanced work in clinical settings and leadership roles

 - Physcial assessment

 - Family and organizaitonal systems

 In addition, NPs complete practicum training in general nursing and focus on their specialization.

 Students in Doctor of Nursing Practice programs follow a different curriculum.
-They prepare to pursue advanced work in academia, leadership, and clinical settings by focusing on these subjects:
+They prepare to pursue advanced work in academia, leadership, and clinical settings by focusing on these 11 most common subjects: